some-natalie/some-natalie/_posts/2023-04-03-kubernoodles-pt-5.md

 Now that we have [actions-runner-controller](https://github.com/actions/actions-runner-controller) up and running, we need to think through the runner image some.
 This piece is all about how to build your own image(s) and whether it's a good idea to do that.

-:shipit: The end result of this how-to is an image based on UBI 8 that has no `sudo` rights.
-This means container-y things won't work and users cannot modify the base image (which could be great or awful).
-If you're impatient, here's links to the finished [Dockerfile](https://github.com/some-natalie/kubernoodles/blob/main/images/ubi8.Dockerfile), Helm [values.yml](https://github.com/some-natalie/kubernoodles/blob/main/deployments/helm-ubi8.yml) for [actions-runner-controller](https://github.com/actions/actions-runner-controller) as a [runner scale set](https://github.com/actions/actions-runner-controller/blob/master/docs/preview/gha-runner-scale-set-controller/README.md), and the finished [image](https://github.com/some-natalie/kubernoodles/pkgs/container/kubernoodles%2Fubi8).
+> The end result of this how-to is an image based on UBI 8 that has no `sudo` rights.
+This means container-y things won't work and users cannot modify the base image (which could be great or awful).<br><br>🚢  If you're impatient, here's links to the finished [Dockerfile](https://github.com/some-natalie/kubernoodles/blob/main/images/ubi8.Dockerfile), Helm [values.yml](https://github.com/some-natalie/kubernoodles/blob/main/deployments/helm-ubi8.yml) for [actions-runner-controller](https://github.com/actions/actions-runner-controller) as a [runner scale set](https://github.com/actions/actions-runner-controller/blob/master/docs/preview/gha-runner-scale-set-controller/README.md), and the finished [image](https://github.com/some-natalie/kubernoodles/pkgs/container/kubernoodles%2Fubi8).
 We'll cover a Docker-in-Docker container build later.
-{: .notice--info}
+{: .prompt-tip}

 ## All about the default runner image